Chatbot Agency

 3. Rebuild a competitor's bad chatbot publicly.
 Find a well-known brand with a clunky or broken chatbot experience.
 Rebuild it in Voiceflow, record a side-by-side comparison, and post it on LinkedIn and YouTube.
 Prospects see your thinking process and your skill level simultaneously.
 This is the fastest way to build authority without a client roster.

-Reaching $20K/month solo is achievable, but it requires shifting from doing to designing.
+Reaching validated traction solo is achievable, but it requires shifting from doing to designing.
 Here is the progression most successful chatbot agency founders follow.

 You build every bot, handle every client call, and do all the follow-up.
 Focus entirely on closing your first 3–5 clients and establishing repeatable delivery.
 Document every process: discovery call, scope definition, flow design, QA checklist, client training.
 These documents become your operating system.